theHdd4/TrinityFastAPIDjangoReact/README.md

   `http://10.2.1.65:8080` and the public domain `https://trinity.quantmatrixai.com` are trusted.
 This prevents CORS and CSRF errors when logging in from either address.
+  When exposing a public hostname also add it to the `ADDITIONAL_DOMAINS` variable so Django's tenant middleware accepts the domain.
+Run `python create_tenant.py` again after setting this variable if the domain was not added during the initial setup.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in `TrinityBackendDjango/requirements.txt` and